-White House Cited A Non-Existent Witness Statement When Suspending Reporter’s Credentials, Report Says
+White House Cited A Nonexistent Witness Statement When Suspending Reporter’s Credentials, Report Says

 Instead, the lawyers representing the Trump administration said that there was a statement from an attorney with the Office of White House Counsel, but admitted that the Secret Service agent never made a statement on the matter.

 Brian Karem has challenged the Trump administration in court, teaming up with attorney Ted Boutrous who represented CNN correspondent Jim Acosta when he successfully filed suit against the Trump administration to have his own press pass returned following another controversial incident.
-The White House had claimed that Acosta was rough with an intern while holding a microphone, and the White House later released video of the event that was doctored to make it appear as if Acosta was aggressive.
-A federal court ruled that the White House did not afford Acosta due process in revoking his pass, and after Karem’s incident the White House took more formal steps in informing the Playboy and CNN correspondent of plans to revoke his hard pass and allowing him to challenge the decision before it was made official.
+The White House had claimed that Acosta was rough with an intern while holding a microphone, and the White House later released video of the event that was reportedly doctored to make it appear as if Acosta was aggressive.
+A federal court ruled that the White House did not afford Acosta due process in revoking his pass.
+After Karem’s incident, the White House took more formal steps when informing the Playboy and CNN correspondent of plans to revoke his hard pass, allowing him to challenge the decision before it was made official.

 From Deadline: https://t.co/qSSjSCpwnZ